 Another problem can be when iterating through a large number of tools distracts from the goal – to find bottlenecks.
 The USE Method provides a strategy to find bottlenecks and errors efficiently, even with an unwieldy number of available tools and metrics.

 The USE Method is a simple strategy you can use to perform a complete a check of system health, identifying common bottlenecks and errors.
-It can be deployed early in the investigation before more time-consuming methodologies are used.
+It can be deployed early in the investigation and quickly identify problem areas, which then can be studied in more detail other methodologies, if need be.
 The strength of USE is its speed and visibility: by considering all resources, you are unlikely to overlook any issues.
-Caveat: it will only find certain types of issues – bottlenecks and errors – and should be considered as one tool in a larger toolbox.
+It will, however, only find certain types of issues – bottlenecks and errors – and should be considered as one tool in a larger toolbox.

-In this post, I explained the USE Method, provided generic examples of metrics, and suggested strategies for further analysis of performance issues: workload characterization and drill-down analysis.
+In this post, I explained the USE Method and provided generic examples of metrics.
 In follow-up posts, I’ll use the USE Method to develop checklists for specific operating systems.

 - “Optimizing Oracle Performance” by Cary Millsap and Jeff Holt (2003) describes Method R (and other methodologies), which reminded me recently that I should write this methodology down.

-- The PAE and ISV teams at Sun who helped apply the USE Method (before it was named) to the storage appliance series.
+- The groups at Sun Microsystems, including PAE and ISV, who helped apply the USE Method (before it was named) to the storage appliance series.
 We drew ASCII functional block diagrams annotated with metric names and bus speeds – these were harder to construct than you’d think (we should have asked the hardware teams for help sooner).

 - My students from performance classes several years ago, to whom I taught this methodology and who provided feedback.
 (And I hope to teach occasional performance classes again at some point.)